43 Geography Trivia Questions [With Answers]

 Answer: The United States and Canada, at 8,891 km (5,525 mi) including the Alaska-Canada border.

-Why it stumps people: The answer itself is not surprising.
+Why it trips people: The answer isn’t surprising.
 The number is.
-People don’t expect a single border to be nearly 9,000 km long.
-Without the Alaska section (2,475 km), the contiguous border is still 6,416 km.
+Nobody expects a single border to run nearly 9,000 km.
+Strip out the Alaska section (2,475 km) and the contiguous border is still 6,416 km.

 24. How many countries share a border with Germany?
 (Easy)